deeenes/bioinfo-tools/README.md

     ggplot and altair, with 5 examples and analysis.
 If you want to make an informed decision about which library to use, don't skip this.
 -   http://pbpython.com/visualization-tools-1.html - Another overview of
     tools, but with less details and less examples.
 -   https://lisacharlotterost.github.io/2016/05/17/one-chart-code/ - A wider
     but less detailed comparison.
+-   https://www.pythoncharts.com/ - Many elaborate tutorials about Python
+    visualization, not just the basics, but many fine details, still concise and on point.
 -   http://matplotlib.org/style\_changes.html - Good material about color
     maps.
 -   https://plotnine.readthedocs.io/en/stable/index.html - So far